-- short-term memory loss
+- · short-term memory loss

-- getting lost on familiar routes
+- · getting lost on familiar routes

-- not recognizing familiar faces
+- · not recognizing familiar faces

-- abnormal change in behavior/aggressiveness
+- · abnormal change in behavior/aggressiveness

-- forgetting how to do simple tasks
+- · forgetting how to do simple tasks

-- loss of sense of smell
+- · loss of sense of smell

+Centers for Disease Control and Prevention (cdc.gov)

+Zou, Y., Lu, D., Liu, L., Zhang, H., & Zhou, Y. (2016, April 15).
+Olfactory dysfunction in Alzheimer's disease.
+Retrieved Figure 9.28: The Early Signs of Alzheimer's Disease.

-Centers for Disease Control and Prevention (cdc gov) Figure 9.28: The early signs of Alzheimer's disease The greatest risk factor for Alzheimer's disease is age, but there are genetic and environmental factors that can also contribute.
-Some forms of Alzheimer's disease are hereditary, and with the early-onset type several rare genes have been identified that directly cause the disease.
-People who inherit these genes tend to develop symptoms in their thirties, forties, and fifties.
-Five percent of those identified with Alzheimer's disease are younger than age sixty-five.
+The greatest risk factor for Alzheimer's disease is age, but there are genetic and environmental factors that can also contribute.
+Some forms of Alzheimer's are hereditary, and with the early onset type, several rare genes have been identified that directly cause Alzheimer's.
+People who inherit these genes tend to develop symptoms in their 30s, 40s and 50s, Five percent of those identified with Alzheimer's disease are younger than age 65.
 When Alzheimer's disease is caused by deterministic genes, it is called familial Alzheimer's disease (Alzheimer's Association, 2016).
 Traumatic brain injury is also a risk factor, as well as obesity, hypertension, high cholesterol, and diabetes (Carlson, 2011).

 According to Erber and Szuchman (2015) the problems that occur with Alzheimer's disease are due to the "death of neurons, the breakdown of connections between them, and the extensive formation of plaques and tau, which interfere with neuron functioning and neuron survival" (p.
 50).
-Plaques are abnormal formations of protein pieces called beta-amyloid.
+Plaques are abnormal formations of protein pieces called betaamyloid.
 Beta-amyloid comes from a larger protein found in the fatty membrane surrounding nerve cells.
 Because beta-amyloid is sticky, it builds up into plaques (Alzheimer's Association, 2016).
 These plaques appear to block cell communication and may also trigger an inflammatory response in the immune system, which leads to further neuronal death.

 Tau is an important protein that helps maintain the brain's transport system.
 When tau malfunctions, it changes into twisted strands called tangles that disrupt the transport system.
 Consequently, nutrients and other supplies cannot move through the cells and they eventually die.
-The death of neurons leads to the brain shrinking and affecting all aspects of brain functioning.
+The death of neurons lead to the brain shrinking and affecting all aspects of brain functioning.
 For example, the hippocampus is involved in learning and memory, and the brain cells in this region are often the first to be damaged.
 This is why memory loss is often one of the earliest symptoms of Alzheimer's disease.
 Figures 9.29 and 9.30 illustrate the difference between an Alzheimer's brain and a healthy brain.